7 Creative Ways to Use Lime Zest: Boost Flavor in Every Dish

 Close-up of lime zest particles

-In the realm of spice blending and seasoning, lime zested stands out as a natural enhancer.
+In culinary applications, lime zest is a natural flavor enhancer.
 It brings brightness, acidity, and a unique earthy-citrus note that complements both sweet and savory dishes.
 Whether you're making a tropical rub, a zesty marinade, or a refreshing dessert topping, this tiny zest pack punches well above its weight.

 • Spice Rubs: Mix with chili powder, garlic, and salt for an instant tropical twist on grilled meats.